-106. Attendance Rights of Members
+10. Attendance Rights of Members

-- 106.1 If a Cabinet Member is unable to attend a meeting of the Cabinet, they may nominate a Deputy Cabinet Member to attend in their place.
-These Members may attend and speak at meetings of the Cabinet but may not vote and are not Members of the Executive. - 106.2 Subject to the Access to Information Procedure Rules and paragraph 10 and the Access to Information Rules, any Member of the Council may attend any meeting of the Cabinet, excluding those parts of the meeting when the public are excluded.
+- 10.1 If a Cabinet Member is unable to attend a meeting of the Cabinet, they may nominate a Deputy Cabinet Member to attend in their place.
+These Members may attend and speak at meetings of the Cabinet but may not vote and are not Members of the Executive. - 10.2 Subject to the Access to Information Procedure Rules and paragraph 10 and the Access to Information Rules, any Member of the Council may attend any meeting of the Cabinet, excluding those parts of the meeting when the public are excluded.

-117. Member Questions
+11. Member Questions

-7.11.1 If a Member of the Council wishes to ask a question under 3(f) or (g) above, they must give 2-3 workingworking days' notice of the question to the Head of Governance, e.g. by 5.00 p.m. on the TuesdayWednesday preceding a Cabinet meeting on Monday.
+- 11.1 If a Member of the Council wishes to ask a question under 3(f) or (g) above, they must give 2-3 workingworking days' notice of the question to the Head of Governance, e.g. by 5.00 p.m. on the Tuesday Wednesday preceding a Cabinet meeting on Monday.
 The number of questions which can be asked at a meeting will be limited to two per Member (or one question plus a supplementary).
 Responses to the substantive questions will be given to the questioner in writing before the start of the meeting and copies of the question and response will be available to all in attendance and on the County Council's website.
 The responses to substantive questions will not be read out at the meeting.
 A questioner who asks only one substantive question will be entitled to ask a supplementary question and if they do so, a response to it will be given orally by the Chair, or such other Member of officer as is determined by the Chair.
 Supplementary questions are subject to a limit of 75 words.
-If a response to a supplementary question cannot conveniently be given orally, a written answer will be sent to the questioner within 7 working days of the meeting.
+If a response to a supplementary question cannot conveniently be given orally, a written answer will be sent to the questioner within 7 working days of the meeting. - 11.2 The total time for Member questions will be limited to 15 minutes.
+Member questions are subject to a maximum word limit of 110 words.
+Member questions that are in excess of 110 words will be disqualified.
+If the questioner is not present at the meeting or if any questions remain unanswered within that timescale, written responses will be sent to the questioners within 7 working days of the meeting.